knice/inquiry.ucsc.edu/source/_articles/2022-23/books.md

 ## Racialized Medicine

 <figure>
-{% asset 2021/greening-through-trade.jpg alt:"Greening through trade - book" %}
+{% asset 2022/sweetness-in-the-blood.jpg alt:"Book: Sweetness in the Blood" %}
 </figure>

 Although [Type 2 diabetes](https://www.cdc.gov/diabetes/basics/index.html) disproportionately affects Black Americans, Assistant Professor of Sociology [**James Doucet-Battle**](https://sociology.ucsc.edu/about/directory-faculty.php?uid=jbattle) argues against linking race with the risk of developing the insidious metabolic disease.
 Rather, "Diabetes risk should be equated with environmental risk in that it's contingent upon the environments we inhabit, in which we nourish ourselves, move our bodies, and relate to one another."